 Software engineers build our product and infrastructure.

-- Create and maintain high quality code, tests, and documentation.
+- Iteratively create, ship, and maintain high quality architecture, code, tests, and documentation that aligns with team goals.

-- Help us build a great team by referring people who you would like to work with again, interviewing candidates, and suggesting improvements to our hiring process.
+- Help build a great team by referring people who you would like to work with, interviewing candidates, and suggesting improvements to our hiring process.

 Engineering managers lead, grow, and develop teams of software engineers.